genecoding/EECS-498-007-598-005-Deep-Learning-for-Computer-Vision/README.md

 # EECS 498-007 / 598-005 Deep Learning for Computer Vision
-My implementation for the assignments from the course of Michigan University EECS 498-007 / 598-005 Deep Learning for Computer Vision Fall 2020.
+My implementation for the assignments from the course of Michigan University, EECS 498-007 / 598-005 Deep Learning for Computer Vision, Fall 2020.

 ## Information
 * Instructor: Justin Johnson